saisurbehera/saisur.matcha/content/notes/geometrymeaning.md

     <img width="55%" src="assets/notesimg/image.png">
 </p>

 In this book, we will be covering the main points of the book.
+We will be drawing parallels between the cognitive interpretation and computational representation of language models.
+My aim here is to better understand representation learning in language models but from a cognitive science perspective.

 ## 1. Semantics as a meeting of minds